£232

 You have two options for submitting your C100 form application:

-Apply Online (Recommended)
+Apply Online (Extended Pilot)

 - Guides you step-by-step through each section